Sébastien Le Toux: Vancouver Whitecaps FC

 On 31 January 2012, Philadelphia traded Le Toux to Vancouver Whitecaps FC for allocation money.
 Le Toux scored four minutes into his MLS debut for the Whitecaps on 10 March, a 2–0 home victory over new side Montreal Impact.

 New York Red Bulls

 Le Toux was traded to New York Red Bulls on 13 July 2012 in exchange for Dane Richards and allocation money.
 He scored 24 minutes into his first game with the Red Bulls vs. Seattle Sounders on 15 July 2012 in a match that ended in a 2–2 draw.
 In his second game, the 1–0 home win against Chicago Fire, Le Toux got the assist for a goal from Thierry Henry with a cross-field ball to the striker.

 Return to Philadelphia

 On 6 December 2012 Le Toux was traded back to Philadelphia Union in a sign-and-trade from New York Red Bulls.
 Philadelphia sent allocation money along with Josué Martínez to New York.
-He scored in the 17th minute of his debut back with the Philadelphia Union and the 2013 Major League Soccer season opener, doing so two years in a row.
+He scored in the 17th minute of his debut back with the Philadelphia Union and the 2013 Major League Soccer season opener, doing so two consecutive seasons.